Stardust Big Band Musicians

 Jeff plays trombone with several ensembles on the North Olympic Peninsula including Peninsula College Jazz Band and Sequim City Band.
 When not playing music, Jeff is a musical instrumet repair technician.

-Wayne plays trombone with several groups in the region including the Port Townsend Symphony Orchestra.
+Wayne plays trombone with several groups in the region including the Port Townsend Symphony Orchestra and Poulsbo Concert Band.

-Cliff plays trombone, but he may also be a sailor.
+Cliff also plays trombone with Sequim City Band.
+He may also be a sailor.
 Or a pirate.

 Hannah Reed is a musician and teacher from Port Angeles.
 With a bachelor’s degree in music education from Central Washington University, Hannah is currently teaching K-12 music at the Crescent School District and performs with the Stardust Big Band and Port Angeles Symphony on bass trombone, as well as the Sequim Community Band on tuba.